exeter-fp/category-theory/Dave/03-categories-great-and-small/readme.md

  - Partial order: i.e. a <= b, b >= a then a = b.
 No cycles allowed.
  - Linear or total order: If all objects have a relationship
 - C(a,b) or Homc(a,b) is category of C of relations between a and b, called a _hom-set_

+# Challenges

+1. Pictures

+2. Orders:  a) Total Order b) Partial order

+3a.
+Any vs. All